 There are a couple of different ways to make non-alcoholic jello shots.
 Either of these would be a good option:

-2. Use a zero-proof alcohol such as Ritual rum alternative in lieu of the alcohol in this recipe.
+- Use a non-alcoholic, zero-proof alcohol such as Ritual rum alternative * in lieu of the alcohol in this recipe.

 If you are serving alcoholic and virgin jello shots, you may want to use a different color/flavor so that guests can differentiate between the two.